TheRealZora/PegaScape/README.md

     * `--host <dns_server_ip_override` if the detected IP address for the DNS server is not preferred.
     * `--disable-dns` if you want to disable the internal DNS server and use something else (dnsmasq, bind, etc).
     * Root privileges are usually required on Linux to bind to port 80 and 53.
-    * You may need to specify the external IP address and host  with `--ip` and `--host` if you see an error about failing to bind to localhost.
+    * It may be required to specify the external IP address and host  with `--ip` and `--host` if you see an error about failing to bind to localhost.

 ## Changes from PegaSwitch